ANONUM228/GPTVULNSINT/README.md

 You must have explicit permission to scan any target you do not own.
 The author is not responsible for misuse.

-Contribute

-Found a bug?
-Have an idea?
-Open an Issue or submit a Pull Request.
-See CONTRIBUTING.md for guidelines (you can create this file later).

 License

 MIT.
 See the LICENSE file.